sous-chefs/mariadb/README.md

 - `percona-xtrabackup` - if you want to use the xtrabckup SST Auth for galera cluster.
 - `socat` - if you want to use the xtrabckup SST Auth for galera cluster.
 - `rsync` - if you want to use the rsync SST Auth for galera cluster.
+- `debconf-utils` - if you use debian platform family.

 #### operating system
 - `debian` - this cookbook is fully tested on debian